mcosovic/JuliaGrid.jl/docs/src/tutorials/acStateEstimation.md

 In summary, upon user definition of the measurement devices, each ``i``-th legacy measurement device is linked to the measurement function ``h_i(\mathbf x)``, the corresponding measurement value ``z_i``, and the measurement variance ``v_i``.
 Meanwhile, each ``i``-th PMU is associated with two measurement functions ``h_{2i-1}(\mathbf x)``, ``h_{2i}(\mathbf x)``, along with their respective measurement values ``z_{2i-1}``, ``z_{2i}``, as well as their variances ``v_{2i-1}``, ``v_{2i}``, and possibly the covariance ``w_{2i-1,2i}``.

 Typically, the AC state estimator is obtained using the Gauss-Newton method or its variation, which involves constructing the Jacobian matrix.
-Therefore, in addition to the aforementioned elements, we also need Jacobian expressions corresponding to the measurement functions, which are also provided below.
+Therefore, in addition to these elements, Jacobian expressions corresponding to the measurement functions are also needed and are provided below.

 ---